Don Airey: 1990s onwards

 In 1990, Airey recorded keyboard parts for several songs on Judas Priest's album Painkiller.
 However, because Judas Priest wanted the album to have a heavier sound than their previous work, only one song on Painkiller, "A Touch of Evil", prominently features Airey.
 In a 2020 interview, Airey revealed that he also played most of the album's bass parts on a Minimoog, as Judas Priest bassist Ian Hill was unable to participate in recording sessions due to illness.
+He also toured with the Japanese heavy metal band Anthem, in 1990 and 1992.

 In 1997 he arranged and played on "Love Shine a Light" by Katrina and the Waves, conducting the accompanying orchestra at the Eurovision Song Contest.
 The song won the contest.

 In 1999 he joined Manchester-based melodic hard rock band Ten where he played keyboards on the album Babylon, which was released in 2000.
 He also toured with the band in support of the new album.

 Airey played keyboards on the song "Darkness Be My Friend" by Iron Maiden vocalist Bruce Dickinson, released on the 2002 reissue of Dickinson's debut solo album Tattooed Millionaire.
-Airey also played keyboards on At Vance's mastermind Olaf Lenk's first solo album Sunset Cruise.
+Airey also played keyboards on At Vance's Olaf Lenk's first solo album Sunset Cruise.
 In 2006 Airey featured on Gary Moore's release Old New Ballads Blues contributing to all tracks.

 In 2008 Airey released his second solo album, A Light in the Sky and recently it has been announced that another solo album from Airey is set to premiere in 2011.

 In early 2014 Airey joined hard rock band Hollywood Monsters where he played keyboards (Hammond B3 organ) on the track "Move On" on the album "Big Trouble" which was released in 2014 on Mausoleum Records.
 The album features Steph Honde on vocals and guitars, Vinny Appice on drums, Tim Bogert on bass and Paul Di'Anno on lead vocals on the bonus track.

 On 18 January 2017, Airey was inducted into the Hall of Heavy Metal History.

+In January 2020, Airey played two shows with Uriah Heep, filling in for Phil Lanzon after the keyboardist's son died.